MattKevan/uxlift/_posts/2017-09-25-information-architecture-1.md

 - title: Pattern Lab
 - title:
 - title:
-title: Information architecture
+title: What is information architecture?
 ---

-Information architecture is the practice of structuring and organising things in a meaningful way.

-For a website or application it's the creation of a structure which allows people to understand where they are, find what they're looking for and successfully achieve any goals.
+<span style="font-size: 1rem;">For a website or application it's the creation of a structure which allows people to understand where they are, find what they're looking for and successfully achieve any goals.</span>

 The process of creating an information architecture crosses many different disciplines including content strategy, design, psychology and research, and involves different techniques including site mapping, wireframing and user journeys.